 Kierdorf U, Kierdorf H. 1992.
 State of determination of the antlerogenesis tissues with special reference to double-head formation.
 In: Brown R.D.
 The Biology of Deer.
 Springer-Verlag, New York, p.
 525–531.

 Kierdorf U, Kierdorf H. 2011, Deer Antlers – A Model of Mammalian Appendage Regeneration: An Extensive Review.
-Gerontology.
-57:53–65.
+Gerontology 57:53–65.

 Kierdorf U, Kierdorf H. 2012.
 Antler regrowth as a form of epimorphic regeneration in vertebrates – A comparative view.
 Frontiers in Bioscience, E4, 1606–1624.